Newsletter January 2013

-Most DSLR’s these days have HD video and you may be missing a trick if you are not putting this to good use.
-If anyone in the UK is interested, I may well be running the occasional course on “an introduction to video” in 2013 so please get in touch to show any interest.
+Most DSLR's these days have HD video and you may be missing a trick if you are not putting this to good use.
+If anyone in the UK is interested, I may well be running the occasional course on "an introduction to video" in 2013.
+Please get in touch to show any interest.
 I will keep you informed of these through the newsletter as and when they happen.

-I also plan to add a few more video tips to All Things Photography in 2013 as well as a lot more photography tips, tutorials, reviews and editing techniques.
-It would be great if you could let me know the kinds of things you would like to see or that you are currently struggling with…amateur or pro level.
+I also plan to add a few more video tips to All Things Photography in 2013.
+Plus a lot more photography tips, tutorials, reviews and editing techniques.
+It would be great if you could let me know the kinds of things you would like to see or that you are currently struggling with.
+Amateur or pro level.

-Some sad news for the industry to start the new year as Jessop’s go into administration possibly putting 2,000 jobs at risk.
-Personally, I never used Jessop’s as their products weren’t what I was after and their prices were way too high but it is still sad to see this happen.
+Some sad news for the industry to start the new year as Jessops go into administration possibly putting 2,000 jobs at risk.
+Personally, I never used Jessops as their products weren't what I was after and their prices were way too high.
+However, it is still sad to see this happen.

-We still have a nice little private camera store in Weymouth which is run by people that are genuinely interested in photography and actually listen to you when you visit.
-They also stock the latest gear as well as some super cool retro stuff from the 70’s and 80’s and I recently bought an old Vivitar lens from them purely for nostalgia.
+We still have a nice little private camera store in Weymouth which is run by people that are genuinely interested in photography.
+They actually listen to you when you visit.
+They also stock (mostly) the latest gear as well as some super cool retro stuff from the 70's and 80's.
+I recently bought an old Vivitar lens from them purely for nostalgia.

 2. Create Light in Photoshop

 One of our members (Alan Platt) recently uploaded an image of a dark house on a moody day.
-Just for the hell of it, I added some warmth to the photo by creating light in the windows to give the impression of life and activity in the building.
+Just for the hell of it, I added some warmth to the photo by creating light in the windows.
+I was trying to give the impression of life and activity in the building.

-With his permission, I created a tutorial on how to do this in Photoshop so if you want to learn how to add light to an image in Photoshop, check it out below (note, it was later pointed out that I completely forgot to add the light in the water reflection…doh!):
+With his permission, I created a tutorial on how to do this in Photoshop.
+If you want to learn how to add light to an image in Photoshop, check it out below.
+Note: it was later pointed out that I completely forgot to add the light in the water reflection…doh!)

 3. Go Pro Questions

-As many of you that have been around long enough may know, I love to help people and that is the main reason ATP was created, to help people with their photography.
-Over the past 8 years I have received thousands of emails and I am proud to say I have answered 99% of them (I must have missed the occasional email I am sure…sorry if it was yours).
+As many of you that have been around long enough may know, I love to help people.
+That is the main reason ATP was created, to help people with their photography.
+Over the past 8 years I have received thousands of emails and I am proud to say I have answered 99% of them.
+Although, I must have missed the occasional email I am sure.
+Sorry if it was yours.

 Sometimes the questions are quite extensive and can take a couple of hours to answer.

-One such request came in a few days ago regarding the new Go Pro HD Hero 3 Black Edition so in my usual style, I answered as best I could.
-With the guy’s permission, I wanted to make the most of this in the hope it would help others so I added the conversation to the blog.
+One such request came in a few days ago regarding the new Go Pro HD Hero 3 Black Edition.
+Therefore, in my usual style, I answered as best I could.
+With the guy's permission, I wanted to make the most of this in the hope it would help others so I added the conversation to the blog.

 A quick addendum to this is the addition of extra power to the Go Pro's to overcome the short run times of the HD Hero 3's battery.

-It seems more and more people are wanting to start their own photography business these days (full or part time) and good on them, I applaud anyone looking to break away from any jobs or positions that make them unhappy.
+It seems more and more people are wanting to start their own photography business these days (full or part time).
+Good on them, I applaud anyone looking to break away from any jobs or positions that make them unhappy.

-In line with this, I have been thinking of creating a training product for a new course based around building websites and blogs for photographers as well as in depth and important marketing techniques to get more work in.
+In line with this, I have been thinking of creating a training product for a new course.
+It will be based around building websites and blogs for photographers as well as in depth and important marketing techniques to get more work in.

 2nd/3rd March - Wedding Photography and Websites - Places = 8